 - Health Care

 Construction workers are a prime example of people who may be injured because of third-party negligence.
 When workers are on a site, there may be other parties there that aren’t employees of the construction company.
 Other parties could include contractors, subcontractors, and some of the equipment could come from other companies.
+When any of the people on a jobsite are negligent, they can cause work injuries for themselves and coworkers.

 The people in charge of operating heavy machinery need to have the proper training.
 If someone is negligent while operating the equipment, they could cause irreparable harm to others and themselves.
 The equipment also has to be safe.
 Faulty or defective equipment could malfunction when it’s in operation, and the person using the equipment may get hurt.
 If the injured worker’s accident happened because of a negligent third-party, they can look into pursuing a claim against them.